SIMIDAT/SDEFSR/README.md

 [![totalDownloads] (http://cranlogs.r-pkg.org/badges/grand-total/SDR)](https://cran.rstudio.com/web/packages/SDR/index.html)

 Implementation of algorithms of the data mining task called "subgroup discovery" implemented directly in R without any other dependecies.
-Those algorithms works with data sets provided in the format of _KEEL data mining tool_ .
+Those algorithms works with data sets provided in the format of _KEEL data mining tool_, _ARFF_ or data.frame objects .
 Also, the package provide a Shiny App to ease the work.
 The interface is also available at http://sdrinterface.shinyapps.io/shiny to make the interface without R installed in our systems.

 ## Installation